melomg/melomg.github.io/_posts/2025-06-22-starting-a-kmp-project-episode-1.md

 And with recent development, even Gemini's [Version Upgrade Agent](https://www.youtube.com/watch?v=ubyPjBesW-8) might be a nice alternative.

-But I find renovate's config super powerful.
+For a KMP project with dependencies across different ecosystems (Gradle for JVM/Android, Swift Package Manager or CocoaPods for iOS via Gradle plugins), I find Renovate's fine-grained configuration control super powerful.
+It comes with a lot of nice defaults (I think it's one of the nicest example on how deep interface it has).
+Super easy to on-board a project and super easy to remove (just a single json file).
 To be able to group version updates into single PR, and to be able to define the PR title, to decide when, how frequently it should be triggered, auto approve support, rate limiting PRs, etc… these are all super helpful.
-For a KMP project with dependencies across different ecosystems (Gradle for JVM/Android, Swift Package Manager or CocoaPods for iOS via Gradle plugins), Renovate's fine-grained configuration control is more than I ask at the moment.
+And I think it's also commonly used among web projects although I'm not a web developer at all so don't trust me on that.

-In the project itself, I decided to group androidx, jetbrains and ktor dependencies into their own group but you can play with any configuration that is defined [here](https://docs.renovatebot.com/configuration-options/).
+In the project itself, I decided to group `androidx`, `jetbrains` and `ktor` dependencies into their own group but you can play with any configuration that is defined [here](https://docs.renovatebot.com/configuration-options/).
 I myself made some wrong configuration at [first PR](https://github.com/melomg/KMP-Template/pull/2/files) and updated [here](https://github.com/melomg/KMP-Template/pull/13/files) and probably will update the configuration again if I find it not logical.
+For instance maybe I should have kept `prHourlyLimit` as it was.

 But so far, we can now tick one check in the list below and rest remains 🎉;
 - Core